-A Risk storage database keeps the user data and the information required for the correct operation of the tool.
+The Risk storage database keeps the user data and the information required for the correct operation of the tool.
 First, it contains the access information about the user, its risk assessment practices (for its services), and input values for every such practices (i.e., the information about the service to be assessed, selected certification scheme, the status of requirements, and assets with supporting information).
 Second, the database contains the predefined mapping tables and vectors required by the model (see Section 4.4).
 Finally, it also stores the information required for the correct representation of the information by the GUI (e.g., order of elements, structure of the questionnaire, type of elements for gathering inputs from users, etc.).

-GUI provides a user-friendly way for providing input to the tool and displaying its output.
-It guides the user through all the steps, collecting the information about the service to be assessed and shows the final result.
+The GUI provides a user-friendly way for providing input to the tool and displaying its output.
+It guides the user through all the steps, collecting the information about the service to be assessed, and shows the final result.
 The GUI is dynamic and is governed by the information stored in the database (e.g., requirements).
-In the future steps of the project, we are going to make it even more dynamic, by making it to be formed using the information retrieved from the catalogue of controls & security schemes.
+In the next steps of the project we are going to make it even more dynamic, by making it to be formed using the information retrieved from the Catalogue of controls and metrics.

-The risk assessment module is the main computation engine, which implements the computations according to the model described in Section 4.
-It used the information provided by the user and the pre-defined knowledge stored in the database.
+The Risk assessment module is the main computation engine, which implements the computations according to the model described in Section 4.
+It uses the information provided by the user and the pre-defined knowledge stored in the database.
 The result of the execution of this module is the risk values (one per threat and the overall one).

-The risk-based decision support component is aimed to further process the results of the risk assessment produced by the risk assessment module.
-In particular, in scope of MEDINA it will compute and analyse the degree of non-conformity according to the ideas described in Section 4.5.
+The Risk-based decision support component is aimed to further process the results of the risk assessment produced by the risk assessment module.
+In particular, in the scope of MEDINA it will compute and analyse the degree of non-conformity according to the ideas described in Section 4.5.

-Risk optimiser component will be added in the future releases of the RAOF and will be responsible for optimisation of investments in order to obtain the most efficient coverage of requirements for a scheme (in case the complete coverage is not possible).
+The Risk optimiser component has been added to the second version of the tool and provides the functionality for optimisation of investments in order to obtain the most efficient coverage of requirements for a scheme (in case the complete coverage is not possible).

-Finally, the API component defines the interfaces for interaction of other modules with RAOF.
+Finally, the API component defines the interfaces for the interaction of other modules with RAOF.
 In particular, a compliance manager may send commands to RAOF through a proprietary dashboard.
 Also, APIs will be used during the continuous monitoring phase, during which the Continuous Certification Evaluation component will invoke the RAOF and provide the results of monitoring for specific assets.
-The RAOF will conduct its non-conformity analysis automatically and send the results to the Automated Certificate Lifecycle manager (to be developed as a part of D4.4 [3]).
+The RAOF will conduct its non-conformity analysis automatically and send the results to the Automated Certificate Lifecycle manager (this functionality is reported in deliverable D4.4 [2]).